There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 Here’s the easiest route: go to Tokyo station, and get on a bullet train on the Tokaido Shinkansen line to Odawara station.
 This is included in the JR pass, so no extra fees.
 From there, you can take the Hakone Tozan train to your final station.
 Depending on where you’ve booked your stay in Hakone, this journey can take anywhere from 10 to 55 minutes, and cost between ¥130 to ¥670.

-How could you come to Japan and not see, or at least try to see through the clouds, the iconic Mount Fuji.
+How could you make a 10 day trip to Japan and not see, or at least try to see through the clouds, the iconic Mount Fuji.
 The best place to do this is Hakone and maybe even get a reflection of the mountain in the lake!
+No wonder it’s a such popular day trip too.

 Of course, some people don’t have the time to get out here and just do a half-day or day trip to the Chureito Pagoda for some of the best views of Mount Fuji.